Student Media Services

 For more information on CUTV, contact Gary Smith (email@example.com) at 724-938-4303.

 The Multimedia Access Center, or Mac Lab for short, is an open lab where you can exercise your creativity, work on an assignment, attend a workshop, record a short video or simply check your email.

 Located on the first floor of the Natali Student Center across from the Student Bookstore, the lab is equipped with Apple iMacs and a Mac Pro, loaded with Adobe’s Creative Suite, Apple’s iLife & iWork, and Microsoft Office.
-Specialty machines also have Final Cut Pro 5 and the iPhone and Android SDK.

 Occasionally we offer workshops for students and staff, and our knowledgeable student staff is always available to help.
 They won’t do your homework, but they can give you tips on how to use the software.